-Spinach loves cool weather!
-One of the most versatile and nutritious greens, spinach (Spinacia oleracea) is simple to manage and can be harvested multiple times in a season.
+Spinach (Spinacia oleracea) loves cool weather and you can begin harvesting after only a few weeks!
 Sauté spinach leaves, throw them into a salad, or scramble them into eggs for a vitamin-rich dish.

 The trick is to plant spinach early because it will bolt when it gets hot.
 Starts seeds about 1 week after the last frost has passed.

-Start harvesting tender baby spinach at 3 to 5 weeks or wait longer for bigger, heartier leaves (about 40 to 50 days after planting).
+Start harvesting tender baby spinach at 3 to 5 weeks or wait longer for bigger, heartier leaves (about 40 days after planting).

-What the Cook Took: Eat spinach and other leafy green vegetables raw or lightly prepared to retain the most nutrients.
-Water-soluble vitamins (e.g., vitamin C, all B vitamins) will boil off in water, so steam spinach or cook it with little to no water rather than boiling it.
-If you’re left with liquid at the bottom of the pan, use it to make a sauce so that no nutrients go to waste!
+Cooking Tip: Water-soluble vitamins (e.g., vitamin C, all B vitamins) will boil off in water, so steam spinach or cook it with little to no water rather than boiling it.

 Plant seeds just 1/2 to 1 inch under the soil and cover up!
-Spread seeds 2 inches apart in early spring and you’ll have a crop in 6 to 8 weeks!
+Spread seeds 2 inches apart in early spring.

-As well as being an excellent source of puns, beets (Beta vulgaris) are rich in iron, vitamins C and B6, and fiber.
+Beets (Beta vulgaris) are rich in iron, vitamins C and B6, and fiber.
 Beets are a cold-hardy and frost-resistant root crop that flourishes in northern gardens.
 Slice, dice, or grate beets into salads or stir-fries, blend them into dressings or smoothies, or pickle them to be saved for a midwinter snack.
-Beets can also make an organic pink dye for tie-dyeing shirts or homemade Easter eggs.

 Like spinach, lettuce (Lactuca sativa) is a wonderful leafy green to plant early in the spring season—especially in containers.
 Lettuce enjoys the cool days of spring (or fall), which won’t make it bolt like the hot days of summer do.